 CONFIG - The delay configuration determines which one of several base delay algorithms is used.
 Depending on the configuration you select on PG1 of the delay block, PG2 is configured with different parameters.
-The purpose and parameters of each configuration are listed below.
+The details and parameters of each configuration are listed in the subsections which follow.